IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.2.1 Use Case \#1: PACS Driven Reporting

-One or two sentence simple description of this particular use case.
+TO DO: One or two sentence simple description of this particular use case.

 Note that Section 1:XX.4.2.1 repeats in its entirety for additional use